northernjamie/imd-lava-lamps/README.md

 To make this, I:

-* Got LSOA deprivation data from OpenDataCommunities
+* Got English LSOA deprivation data from OpenDataCommunities
-* Got LA deprivation data from OpenDataCommunities
+* Got English LA deprivation data from OpenDataCommunities
-* Got a lookup file from Office for National Statistics
+* Got an English lookup file from Office for National Statistics
+* Got Welsh LSOA deprivation data from StatsWales
+* Got a Welsh lookup file from StatsWales
-* Matched the data so that I had a single dataframe with lsoa, lsoa deprivation rank, la, la name, la deprivation rank
+* Separately for England and Wales Matched the data so that I had a single dataframe with lsoa, lsoa deprivation rank, la, la name, la deprivation rank
 * Calculated the vingtiles of each lsoa (1 - 20)
 * Plotted this as a violin plot using ggplot2 in R